How it's done: Stage 10

 We see at least three journal papers results from this research project:

-(c) Research based on the roles and functions of dogs, wolves and horses, and their relationships with humans and within Viking and Medieval societies.
+(c) Research based on the roles and functions of dogs, wolves and horses, and their relationships with humans and within Viking-Age and Medieval societies.

 There will be general articles to accompany our results papers in for example, Archaeology Ireland magazine.